Chanakan5591/ulauncher-inkdrop/README.md

-# NPM Search for Ulauncher
+# Inkdrop Note Opener plugin for Ulauncher

-This is just a simple extension to ulauncher to search npm packages.
+This is a Ulauncher plugin to open any notes inside Inkdrop that kind of works like the Alfred workflow version.